poemdistance/Git-Terminal-Interactive/README.md

 ### Run

-    # copy this execution file to /usr/bin/xxx and rename, so that you can execute it everywhere
+    # copy this executable file to /usr/bin/xxx and rename, so that you can execute it everywhere
     ./choice

 ### Example